playfulprogramming/playfulprogramming/content/blog/project-management-for-individuals/index.md

 There are many other things that you can add to your methodology, but I chose to skip in mine.
 For example, a priority system, the fields you want your task types to have, do you want an effort system?
 Do you want to write a word document for a major feature?
 Do you want to include notes in the task?

 You can also work out how your pipelines are going to work.
-Do you want CI to be separate from your CD?
+Do you want Continuous Integration (CI) to be separate from your Continuous Delivery (CD)?
 Do you want the CI/CD pipeline run automatically or manually?

 ## Conclusion